SixArm/mast-cell-help/topics/complement-c4-a-blood-testing/index.md

-# Complement C4-A blood test
+# Complement C4-A blood testing

-A Complement C4-A blood test measures the levels of complement component 4A (C4-A) in the blood.
+Complement C4-A blood testing measures the levels of complement component 4A (C4-A) in the blood.
 The complement system is a part of the immune system that plays a crucial role in the body's defense against infections and the clearance of damaged or abnormal cells.
 Complement C4-A is a specific subtype of the complement protein C4.

 **Key points:**